 Any time after the closing of the Acquisition, any member of the Joday Group has the right, at his or its option, to sell any number of its Coop Units to CSI at a cash price per Coop Unit determined in accordance with the IRGA.
 Upon the exercise of such option by a member of the Joday Group, CSI will be obligated to purchase 33.33% of such Coop Units within 30 days, and an additional 33.33% on each of the first and the second anniversary of such initial purchase.
-Notwithstanding the foregoing, the Company has the right to purchase such Coop Units in lieu of CSI.
+Notwithstanding the foregoing, CSI can offer the Company the right to purchase such Coop Units in lieu of CSI.

 In the event of a change of control of CSI, any member of the Joday Group has the right, at his or its option, to sell all of its Coop Units to CSI at a cash price per Coop Unit determined in accordance with the IRGA.
 Upon the exercise of such option by a member of the Joday Group, CSI will be obligated to purchase all such Coop Units.
-Notwithstanding the foregoing, the Company has the right to purchase such Coop Units in lieu of CSI.
+Notwithstanding the foregoing, CSI can offer the Company the right to purchase such Coop Units in lieu of CSI.